 Generally speaking its not a bad idea to grab as many small countries as you can before the Germans strike.
 By 1941 you can have all of Scandinavia, Turkey, the Balkans down to Greece and Persia if you manage to declare war on them before they join an alliance.
 Then it shouldn't be all that hard to convert the extra manpower/IC into a decisive advantage.
-The key to this is getting neutrality is low enough to be able to DOW at will.
-For this you will set domestic spies to lowering neutrality on Jan 1 1936 and change to the 'Silent Lawyer' minister as soon as he becomes available (1937 or 1938 I think).
+The key to this is getting your neutrality low enough to be able to DOW at will.
+For this, you will set domestic spies to lower neutrality on Jan 1 1936 and change to the 'Silent Lawyer' minister as soon as he becomes available (1937 or 1938 I think).
 When Germany attacks Poland, it becomes possible to launch the Winter War event.
 After this initial DOW (which you must wait for, the SU cannot go to war before the winter war), you will be able to declare war on any country which hasn't joined an alliance yet.
 Bring them socialism!

 War with Persia

 A strike down the Western border then along the coast will capture the two VP areas to the south.
 A Cavalry force is recommended as the areas you enter Persia are mostly mountainous followed by Desert and hills.
 Then Mountain troops into Tehran and the other VP province just south of the Capital.
 Paratroopers can very will be used as the Persia troops tend to concentrate on the Soviet Border.

 Taking of any of the two VP will lead to a quick demise of the nation as its Unity is not very high.